-This book was inspired by and adapted from several earlier posts on this blog and is now available for preorder.
-It is not simply a compilation of the blog posts.
+This book was inspired by and adapted from several earlier posts on this blog and is now available in paperback and on Kindle, Nook, Kobo, Scribd, and other formats.* It is not simply a compilation of the blog posts.
 It has been completely edited and integrated.
 I’ve added updated information.

 It’s a handy little resource to have around during the revision phase of writing your book, and it’s a great guide to help you get your manuscript in the best shape possible before you send it to your editor.